vatsa15/Report-next-app/README.md

 ## <a name="introduction">🤖 Introduction</a>

 This is a state-of-the-art anonymous reporting system built with Next.js 14, designed to provide a secure platform for reporting incidents while maintaining complete anonymity.
-The system features military-grade encryption, real-time processing, and secure two-way communication channels with law enforcement.

 ## <a name="tech-stack">⚙️ Tech Stack</a>